Appalachia in The Hunger Games Trilogy by Suzanne Collins

 Note: Since young adult dystopia is one of the most popular genres of fiction at the time of the Hunger Games books and films, many articles compare this trilogy with other recent novels not listed here.
 Of Bread, Blood, and The Hunger Games: Critical Essays on the Suzanne Collins Trilogy includes discussion of the series in relation to Shakespeare's Henriad, the Harry Potter and Twilight series, Orson Scott Card's Ender's Game, and other works of fiction and popular culture.
-Most of the references below are older works that I was familiar with.
+Most of the references below are older works that I was familiar with and stories that Collins has identified as influential.
+The discussion guide by Rockman, linked below in the next section, lists other historical and literary references.
+An essay by Tina L. Hanlon about literary antecedents and influences will appear in 2016 in Critical Insights: The Hunger Games (Grey House).

 "The Lottery" by Shirley Jackson, 1948.
 A chilling short story about the annual lottery in a seemingly ordinary American town, a ritual that ends with a stoning.
 (In a 2010 interview, Suzanne Collins named Jackson's We Have Always Lived in the Castle as one of the books she rereads.)
 Some characters hint that this might be an old fertility ritual, that having the lottery in June was thought to make crops grow well in summer.
 The reaping in the Hunger Games seems closely connected with this story, except that only teenagers are entered in the lottery for the Hunger Games and then the tributes are required to kill each other.